hphelion/documentation/cloudos/prepare.releasenotes.md

 * **Focus**:  Enables you to manage lifecycles of multi-tier infrastructure topology models
 * **Swift**:  Allows you to store large amounts of data efficiently, safely, and cheaply

-**Important enhancements and updates** &mdash; This release of the HP Cloud OS software provides the following new and improved functionality:
+**Important enhancements and updates** &mdash; This release of the HP Helion Cloud OS software provides the following new and improved functionality:

 * Lifecycle actions are now available against the running VMs
 * New topology designer with deployment profiles
 * UI enhancements to help with navigation
-* New HP Cloud OS Distribution Network capability for updates and patching
+* New HP Helion Cloud OS Distribution Network capability for updates and patching
 * Latest OpenStack and security updates
 * New support for multi-region compute within a single cloud environment
-* Enhanced HP Cloud OS deployment model options for a Sandbox environment
+* Enhanced HP Helion Cloud OS deployment model options for a Sandbox environment
 * Various additional enhancements and software updates
-* Web-hosted HP Cloud OS documentation
+* Web-hosted HP Helion Cloud OS documentation

 <!-- Example:
 **Larger compute instances for big data and high-performance computing** -  New larger instance types allow you to run big data, analytics, and high performance computing (HPC) workloads in the public cloud.
 You can access instances with up to 120 GB of RAM and up to 16 virtual cores.
 The new instance types allow even greater flexibility to choose the virtual machine size that best fits your application's compute resource needs.
 -->

-##Recommendations for HP Cloud OS 1.20## {#120recommendations}
+##Recommendations for HP Helion Cloud OS 1.20## {#120recommendations}

 This section describes the HP recommendations for best performance, utility, and functionality with this software release.
 We have also provided information about some limitations and known issues for reference purposes.

 * [Best Practices](#best-practices) for optimal functionality and performance
-* [Known Issues](#known-issues) and suggested operational alternatives with HP Cloud OS 1.20
+* [Known Issues](#known-issues) and suggested operational alternatives with HP Helion Cloud OS 1.20
 * [OpenStack Community Issues](#openstack-community-issues)

 ###Best Practices### {#best-practices}

-HP recommends the following best practices for HP Cloud OS 1.20.
+HP recommends the following best practices for HP Helion Cloud OS 1.20.

 ####OpenStack####